Charlotte Douglas International Airport: 1990 to 2013: the influence of US Airways

 Following the 2005 acquisition of US Airways by America West Airlines in a reverse takeover, Charlotte remained the primary domestic hub for the airline.
 The majority of US Airways' international routes remained at the airline's second-largest hub, Philadelphia.

 Between 2007 and 2015, the airport completed $1.5 billion worth of construction projects, part of which later became known as the "CLT 2015" plan.
 These projects included a new airport entrance roadway, new hourly parking decks with a centralized rental car facility, a regional intermodal cargo facility, an expansion of the east-side terminal lobby, new checked baggage handling systems, and additional space for concessions and shops.

 Construction of the airport's fourth runway began in spring 2007.
-At 9000 ft long, the new "third parallel" allows three independent approaches for arrivals even from the south, potentially increasing capacity by 33 percent.
+At 9000 ft long, the new "third parallel" allows three independent approaches for arrivals even from the south, potentially increasing capacity by a third.
 The new runway lies west of the three existing runways.
-The construction of the fourth runway required the relocation of parts of Wallace Neel Road (which had been the Western boundary of the airport) to an alignment located farther to the west.
+The construction of the fourth runway required the relocation of parts of Wallace Neel Road (which had been the western boundary of the airport) to an alignment located farther to the west.
 Construction occurred in two phases.
 The first phase, which began in March 2007, included grading and drainage.
 The second phase included the paving and lighting of the runway.
 In August 2009, crews paved the last section.

 With the merger of US Airways and American Airlines in 2013, Charlotte became the second-largest hub for the merged airline, after Dallas/Fort Worth.